 On the 9th day of the festival a special puja (religious celebration) is offered to goddess Saraswati who is the Goddess of wisdom, arts, music, sciences and enlightenment.
 Books and musical instruments are placed in front of an idol of Saraswati and kids pray to her for good grades 😄 and good source of knowledge.

 The tenth day is the last day of the Golu festival and is called Vijayadasami.
 This is considered to be the most auspicious day of all.
 It was the day on which evil was finally destroyed by good.
 It marks a new and prosperous beginning.
 New projects initiated on this day are believed to succeed and flourish, and kids in Southern India often start tutoring on this day and some young kids start pre-school as well.

-The tradition of Golu is actually one of business acumen that was started in ancient India.
-As a way to encourage dredging and de-silting of irrigation canals and riverbeds for the benefit of the agriculture community in south India, in the autumn months the Golu celebration was aimed at raising demand for clay from such activities.
-In the old days, most dolls, toys and statues were made of clay.
-The Golu celebration not only provided an economic benefit to the festival, it also presented an opportunity for the community to meet and socialize.
+The tradition of Golu is actually one of business acumen that was started in ancient India as a way to encourage dredging and de-silting of irrigation canals and riverbeds for the benefit of the agriculture community in south India in the autumn months.
+The Golu celebration was aimed at raising demand for clay from such activities – because in the old days most dolls, toys and statues were made of clay, the Golu celebration not only provided an economic benefit to the festival, it also presented an opportunity for the community to meet and socialize by displaying their dolls and statues.
 During this festival relatives and friends in South India make it a point to visit each other’s homes.

 We had a great time at this year’s Golu celebration, it gave us an opportunity to get dressed in colorful Indian clothing, meet a few friends and family, hear some wonderful music, and see some beautiful Golu displays.
 I also came away with a few cool recipes to share as well 😊.